QwikDev/qwik/packages/qwik/src/core/api.md

     children?: JSXOutput;
 }>;

+// Warning: (ae-incompatible-release-tags) The symbol "SSRStreamChildren" is marked as @public, but its signature references "StreamWriter" which is marked as @internal
+//
 // @public (undocumented)
 export type SSRStreamChildren = AsyncGenerator<JSXChildren, void, any> | ((stream: StreamWriter) => Promise<void>) | (() => AsyncGenerator<JSXChildren, void, any>);